 Post Failure Logging

-Post Failure Logging is a tool that retrospectively logs information about the execution of a failed program using a LiveRecorder recording of the program together with a probe file describing the information to log and the conditions under which to log it.
+Post Failure Logging is a tool that retrospectively logs information about the execution of a program using an Undo recording of the program together with a probe file describing the information to log and the conditions under which to log it.

 Post Failure Logging enables debugging of applications in settings with Personally Identifiable Information (PII) and Intellectual Property (IP) concerns.
 Two features of Post Failure Logging make this possible:

-• The ability to load LiveRecorder recordings containing encrypted symbols.
+• The ability to load Undo recordings containing encrypted symbols.

 • A straightforward probe file syntax.